Síguenos / Follow us!

 The Internet is becoming the town square for the global village of tomorrow, Bill Gates.

 In the globalized world that is ours, maybe we are moving towards a global village, but that global village brings in a lot of different people, a lot of different ideas, lots of different backgrounds, lots of different aspirations, Lakhdar Brahimi.

-The term was coined by Marshall McLuhan and refers to information and communication technologies (especially the Internet and mass media) which have shortened distances amongst people.
-We live in a world where information can be exchanged easily, and it is also increasingly interconnected, what happens “there” affects things over “here” and vice-versa.
-For example, the mortgage crisis in the United States has spilled over into all of the credit markets.
+The term was coined by Marshall McLuhan and refers to information and communication technologies (the Internet, mass media, and social networks) that have shortened distances among people.
+We live in a world where information can be exchanged easily and it is also increasingly interconnected, what happens “there” affects things over “here” and vice-versa.
+For example, the subprime mortgage crisis in the USA spilled over into the world’s financial markets and real economies.